microsoft/pai/pai-management/doc/hdfs.md

 ### C API

-The C API is provided by *libhdfs* library and it only supports a subset of the HDFS APIs.
+The C API is provided by *libhdfs* library and it only supports a subset of the HDFS operations.
 Please follow the instructions on [C APIs](http://hadoop.apache.org/docs/r2.9.1/hadoop-project-dist/hadoop-hdfs/LibHdfs.html) for details.

 ### Python API